dojo/docs/dojox/calendar.rst

 The dojox calendar widget displays events from a data store along time using widespread representation and allows to interactively edit the position in time and duration of these events.

-**Note**: The calendar is not supported on Internet Explorer 6.
-On IE7 and above a standard doctype must be set on the page that includes the calendar.
+**Note**: On an supported version of Internet Explorer a standard doctype must be set on the page that includes the calendar for the calendar to be supported.

 **Important**: the DOM node that contains the calendar widget or a view widget **must** have a position style property set to "absolute" or "relative".